microsoft/TypeScript-Handbook/pages/Generics.md

 }
 ```

-What if we want to also log the length of the argument `arg` to the console with each call.
+What if we want to also log the length of the argument `arg` to the console with each call?
 We might be tempted to write this:

 ```TypeScript